<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/blue-monday/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/getting-beyond-mp3s/" />

 <author>